Showing posts with label experimentation machine. Show all posts

 These flip-flops do not necessarily involve the whole system, but may be happening independently in each sub-region of a hemisphere or chromosome (e.g., Brodmann areas, alleles).
 Some objective function, expressing the goodness of the organism's overall adaptation, must be recalculated after each flip-flop, and additional flip flopping suppressed if an improvement is found when the new value is compared to a copy of the old value held in memory.
 In case of a worsening of the objective function, you quickly flip back to the allele or hemisphere that formerly had control, then suppress further flip flopping for awhile, as before.

 The foregoing implies multiple sub-functions, and these ideas will not be compelling unless I specify a brain structure that could plausibly carry out each sub-function.
-For example, the process of comparing values of the objective function achieved by left and right hemispheres in the same context would be mediated by the nigrostriatal projection, which has a crossed component as well as an uncrossed component.
-More on this next post.
+For example, the process of comparing values of the objective function achieved by left and right hemispheres in the same context could be mediated by the nigrostriatal projection, which has a crossed component as well as an uncrossed component.
+More on this in the next post.

 Monday, June 27, 2016